japgolly/scalajs-react/doc/USAGE.md

   ```

   If this is a problem you have 2 choices.

+  1. Use `modState`.
-  1. Refactor your logic so that you only call `setState`/`modState` once.
+  2. Refactor your logic so that you only call `setState` once.
-  2. Use Scalaz state monads as demonstrated in the online [state monad example](https://japgolly.github.io/scalajs-react/#examples/state-monad).
+  3. Use Scalaz state monads as demonstrated in the online [state monad example](https://japgolly.github.io/scalajs-react/#examples/state-monad).

 * Type-inference when creating vdom can break if you call a function whose return type is also infered.

   Example: `Option.getOrElse`.

   If you have an `Option[A]`, the return type of `getOrElse` is not always `A`.
   This is because the `A` in `Option` is covariant, and so instead of `getOrElse(default: => A): A`
   *(which would avoid this vdom type-inference problem)*, it's actually `getOrElse[B >: A](default: => B): B`.

   This confuses Scala:
   ```scala
   def problem(name: Option[String]) =
     <.div(^.title := name.getOrElse("No Name"))
   ```

   Workarounds:
   ```scala
   // Workaround #1: Move the call outside.